Home » Guides » Reviews » Review: JET JWP-13BT

 5. Infeed and outfeed tables: The planer comes with infeed and outfeed tables that provide additional support for longer workpieces and help reduce snipe.

-6. Depth stop: The depth stop allows you to set the depth of cut and ensures that each pass is consistent.
+6. Depth stop: The depth stop allows you to set the depth of the cut and ensures that each pass is consistent.

 More information can be found at jettools.com